R0NAM1/SimpleCast/SETUP.md

 2. cd into SimpleCast, Install requirements
     -- For debian packages, install the coturn, avahi and python3 package (sudo apt install coturn avahi-daemon python3 portaudio19-dev)
         -- Also install chromium driver for the Selenium driver to work (sudo apt install chromium chromium-chromedriver)

+    -- You will probably have to modify the coturn systemd service at /lib/systemd/system/coturn.service to include 'ExecStartPre=/bin/sleep 15' under [Service] so it does not fail on boot

     -- For Python Libraries, make a virtual environment (mkdir venv && python3 -m venv venv), activate it (source venv/bin/activate), and install from requirements.txt (pip3 install -r requirements.txt).